cslu-nlp/PerceptronixPointNever/README.md

 This is an implementation of an HMM part-of-speech tagger using the averaged perceptron algorithm, as described in Collins 2002.
-As in Collins' paper, the features used are the same as those used by Ratnaparkhi (1996), except that the same features (including orthographic features) are used for both "rare" and "non-rare" words.
+As in Collins' paper, the features used are the same as those used by Ratnaparkhi (1996) in a maximum-entropy tagger, except that the same feature set (which includes a full set of "orthographic" features) is used for both "rare" and "non-rare" words.

-IOB NP-chunking support may be added at a later date.
+IOB NP-chunking support will be added at a later date.

 Usage
 -----